What is About Blank and Why Do I See it?

 - Select Reset Settings.

-This will clear out any customizations, extensions and any changes you have made to your browser.
+This will clear out any custom settings, extension,s and any changes you have made to your browser.
 It’s like a factory restore on a phone.
+As such, this should probably be your last resort as it can be annoying yo have to re-customize your browser.

 If you don’t already use Malwarebytes, download and install it.
+Malwarebytes is a very popular and reputable malware protection service.
 Run a full scan and let it clean anything it finds.
 Then run a full antivirus scan using your installed program.
 Make it a full scan, not an intelligent scan or key areas scan.
-It will take a couple of hours at least so best let it run overnight or while you’re at work or school.
+It will take a couple of hours at least, so best to let it run overnight or while you’re at work or school.

 This should remove any remnants of the malware from your computer and stop About:Blank appearing.